 Finally, oregano tea is rich in flavonoids and phenolic acids, which accounts for many of its health benefits.
 And, importantly, it is a confirmed antioxidant (source), which can help prevent cell damage.

-One of the best ways to keep your asthma in check is to keep your whole body health.
+One of the best ways to keep your asthma in check is to keep your whole body healthy.
 Oregano contains many healthy nutrients, including vitamin C, vitamin A, and vitamin E, as well as small amounts of calcium, potassium, iron and folate.
 For a completely nutritional listing of oregano, see here.

 How To Use Oregano Oil For Asthma (And Other Respiratory Ailments)